Virginia Union University

-Virginia Union University is a private historically black Baptist university in Richmond, Virginia.
-It is affiliated with the American Baptist Churches USA.
+Virginia Union University is a private historically black university in Richmond, Virginia.

 History

 The American Baptist Home Mission Society (ABHMS) founded the school as Richmond Theological Institute in 1865 shortly after Union troops took control of Richmond, Virginia, at the end of the American Civil War, for African-American freedmen to enter into the ministry.
-The college had the first academic library at an HBCU, building the library in 1865 the same year the college was established.
+The college had the first academic library at a historically black college or university (HBCU), building the library in 1865 which was the same year the college was established.

 Its mission was soon expanded to offer courses and programs at college, high school, and preparatory levels, to both men and women.
 This effort was the beginning of Virginia Union University.
 Separate branches of the National Theological Institute were set up in Washington, D.C., and Richmond, Virginia, with classes beginning in 1867.
-In Washington, the school became known as Wayland Seminary, named in commemoration of Dr. Francis Wayland, former president of Brown University and a leader in the anti-slavery struggle.
-The first and only president was Dr. George Mellen Prentiss King, who administered Wayland for thirty years (1867–1897).
-Famous students there included Dr. Booker T. Washington and Dr. Adam Clayton Powell, Sr.
+In Washington, the school became known as Wayland Seminary, named in commemoration of Francis Wayland, former president of Brown University and a leader in the anti-slavery struggle.
+The first and only president there was George Mellen Prentiss King, who administered Wayland for thirty years (1867–1897).
+Famous students there included Booker T. Washington and Adam Clayton Powell, Sr.